la-devs/ladevs.org/README.md

 The ladevs.org core

 Want to take a look at our open issues?
-Check out out issue tracker [here](https://github.com/la-devs/issue-tracking).
+Check out our issue tracker [here](https://github.com/la-devs/issue-tracking).